-· Daily wear is great for your bronze pieces and will even help them stay beautifully polished.
-Try to avoid contact with cosmetic products, and optionally, you may wipe off body oils with a natural cloth after wearing.
+Daily wear is great for your bronze pieces.
+Try to avoid contact with cosmetic products and, optionally, you may wipe off body oils with a natural cloth after wearing.

-If your piece has any non-metal elements (natural thread, wood and so on) never let it submerge in water, but follow the steps including liquids above by soaking the tip of a cloth and applying on metal parts only.
+If your piece has any non-metal elements (wood and so on) never let it submerge in water, but follow the steps including liquids above by soaking the tip of a cloth and applying on metal parts only.

 Wearing bronzeBronze – which consists mostly of copper – may sometimes leave a dark tint on your skin after wear.
 This is a completely safe reaction between the copper and your sweat and natural body oils.
 The tint will soon fade away on its own or it may be (at least partially) removed with warm soap water.
 It mostly occurs when the bronze has a close proximity to your skin, such as with tight fitted rings, but not as much with loose bracelets or necklaces.
 If you would like to prevent this reaction, you can simply coat the part of the piece which comes in contact with your skin, using a clear varnish or nail polish.
 This step may need to be reapplied throughout time.

 Although I do my best to ensure the strength of each and every handmade piece, jewelry is not unbreakable and should always be handled with care.
-Should your Rosa & Linde jewelry break within its first year since the purchase, I will happily repair it or make a replacement at only the cost of shipping.
+Follow the tips above to give your jewelry the best conditions.
+Should your Rosa & Linde jewelry break within its first year, I will happily repair it or make a replacement at only the cost of shipping.
 If more than a year has passed, feel free to get in touch, and we will find a solution together.